-- A couple agreed to meet this evening, but cannot recall if they will be attending the opera or a football match. - One of them wants to go to the football game.
-The other one to the opera.
+- A couple agreed to meet this evening, but cannot recall if they will be attending the opera or a football match. - The husband would like to go to the football game.
+The wife would like to go to the opera.
 Both would prefer to go to the same place rather than different ones.